willhaben/willtest/README.md

 ```

-If the test class is executed (it can be found in examples module), screenshot, logfile and
+If the test class is executed (it can be found in examples module), screenshot and
 HTML source are automatically saved into the surefire reports case of the ```buggyTest``` method.
 This is done by the Willtest framework.

 ## Recipes